<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

-New APT Group 'Armored Likho' Hits Critical Infrastructure with AI-Assisted Malware
+APT Group 'Armored Likho' Hits Power Grids with New AI-Assisted Malware

-Discover how the "Armored Likho" group uses AI to enhance spear-phishing attacks targeting critical infrastructure in Russia, Brazil, and Kazakhstan.
+Discover how the "Armored Likho" group uses AI-generated loaders in spear-phishing attacks on government and power sector targets in Russia, Brazil and Kazakhstan.

 Content Team